AISafety-HKUST/stable_backdoor_purification/README.md

 ----
 #### Our codes heavily depend on [BackdoorBench](https://github.com/SCLBD/BackdoorBench), *"BackdoorBench: A Comprehensive Benchmark of Backdoor Learning"*.
-This may be the best repo for backdoor research.
+It may be the best repo for backdoor research.
 Please consider leaving a :star: on their repository.